IAM4IAM/LessMoneyInPolitics.github.io/README.md

 # "The Umbrella Promise"
-Whitepaper: "Less Money &amp; Less Party Politics in Washington" Proposed By: iam4iam
+"Less Money &amp; Less Party Politics in Washington"

+Proposed By: iam4iam

 A White Paper on How To End Big Money in DC